ctron/kura-examples/camel/camel-example-2/README.md

 as described above (with `-v`) and use the absolute location of `target/local` as volume mapping (e.g. `/home/user/git/kura-examples/camel/camel-example-2/target/local`).

-Once Kura is started up you can drop all required artifacts into this folder my executing:
+Once Kura is started up you can drop all required artifacts into this folder by executing:

     mvn clean install -Plocal-test